AaronLaw/my-docker/README.md

 ## History
 2016-04-28:
-focus on running Wordpress & Mariadb by docker-compose, rather than running them by issue 2 commands.
+focus on running Wordpress & Mariadb by docker-compose, rather than running them by issue 2 docker commands.

-Workon: "wordpress" by compose
+Workon: "./wordpress/" by docker-compose

 2016-04-30:
-focus on presistent data by volume container, & link a local volume (local folder).
+focus on persistent data by volume container, & link a local volume (local folder).

-Workon: "./wordpress-phpmyadmin" by docker-compose
+Workon: "./wordpress-phpmyadmin/" by docker-compose